wylie99998/assignment1/bio.md

 I found that introduction to programming and engineering in general to be an incredible experience and that was my original major when I went to college.
 Despite focusing on sociology I continued to learn more about programming in various languages and followed developments in that field.
 As a graduate student I became familiar with R and a bit of python used by my professor's in their research.
+Last semester in CS 165 my favourite program was our final project, where we created a Library database that kept track of various library items and patrons.
+It was fun and engaging to create a program that had such an obvious use, and was complex in its operation behind the scenes, ie using pointers to transverse lists and keep track of things like fines for individual patrons.